eramdam/sticky-fingers/README.md

 # "Touch" controls for Balatro PC/Mac

-This Balatro mod injects the drag-and-drop interactions from the iOS port into the PC game.
-Making it a bit more fun to play on desktop and improves the experience on Steam Deck!
+This Balatro mod injects the drag-and-drop interactions from the iOS port into the PC game, making it a bit more fun to play on desktop and improving the experience on Steam Deck!
+The usual mouse controls are kept intact as well.

 [![](meta/balatro-touch-mode-0001.png)](meta/balatro-touch-mode.gif)